radiocosmology/vis5/doc/spec.md

 interpreted as the relative weight given to each input in the redundant baseline averaging procedure.
 If a feed has weight zero, that should be interpreted as a "bad" input and no correlation product using it would be included in the stacked output.

+#### flags/frac_lost

+- Axes: `(input, time)`
+- Datatype: `FLOAT32`

+The fraction of data for each freq-time sample that has been lost for *any* reasons.
+This is used to determine the true integration time of each sample.
+It is assumed to be *independent* of input or product.

+#### flags/frac_rfi

+**OPTIONAL**

+- Axes: `(input, time)`
+- Datatype: `FLOAT32`

+The fraction of data for each freq-time sample that has been lost for solely due to RFI flagging.
+Any flagging here must be included within [`flags/frac_lost`] such that the corresponding entry in that dataset must be equal to or larger than the entry here.
+This is used for monitoring the RFI environment, and is again assumed to be *independent* of input or product.

+#### eval

+**OPTIONAL**

+- Axes: `(freq, ev, time)`
+- Datatype: `FLOAT32`

+The eigenvalue of the decomposed correlation matrix.

+#### evec

+**OPTIONAL**

+- Axes: `(freq, ev, input, time)`
+- Datatype: `COMPLEX64`

+The eigenvectors of the decomposed correlation matrix.

+#### erms

+**OPTIONAL**

+- Axes: `(freq, time)`
+- Datatype: `FLOAT32`

+The root-mean-square of the remaining eigenvalues of the matrix.
+This is related to the average residual between the correlation matrix and the rank-N approximation formed from the N eigenvalues returned.

+#### flags/dataset_id

+**OPTIONAL**

+- Axes: `(freq, time)`
+- Datatype: length-32 string interpreted as a hexadecimal string hash

+This is a unique identifier identify the set of transformations that have been done to the data.
+Although this can in theory be filled in an arbitrary way by the implementer it is designed to be used by the Dataset Manager framework within `kotekan`.
+Within that framework the dataset ID is derived from a 128-bit hash that identifies the full set of transformations that have been done to the data.
+Dynamically changing parameters like the RFI flagging, or updating the flagged inputs all represent distinct transformations and will thus cause the data to be given distinct dataset IDs.

 ## Recommendations